ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

    and runner evidence, and requires the original mandatory tests and final failure gate to complete successfully.
 Static checks, mock results, model claims, or a receipt alone cannot replace this live evidence.
+   All source workflow steps must be present with their exact names and numbers.
+   Requested runner labels alone are insufficient: the job must belong to the standard GitHub-hosted runner group, and the repository must remain public.
 6. **Open only a verified draft.** Publication rechecks policy, the unchanged base and candidate identities, and live native evidence.
 Only then may the dedicated App open the exact draft PR with links to the original failure, confirmation failure, and native run.
 Unresolved or unsuccessful stages produce a manual-investigation report, not a placeholder PR or a fake pass.
+   After final native verification, the publisher rereads the draft's ownership, commit, title, body, and disabled auto-merge state before reporting success.
 7. **Require human review and a new main cycle.** The user tests and examines the evidence; Chris reviews before a human merges with required checks and approvals.
 That smoke-code merge triggers a new full cycle on the new